CLEAR-AI-ML-for-shipping-data/database/README.md

     ```

 ## For new CSV file, use column names merging
-- To update the csv to db mapping: `python3 src/update_mapping.py --csvpath data/test.csv`
+- To update the csv to db mapping: `python3 src/update_mapping.py --csvpath path/to/csv_file`
+- example: `python3 src/update_mapping.py --csvpath data/test.csv`

 ## Insert BatchMode: Compute trajectories and load them into database on a folder of raw AIS data csv files)
-- Make sure the python environemnt is active and db / docker containers  are running
+- **Make sure the python environment is activated** and **db / docker containers  are running**
-- To insert data into database one instance: `python3 src/ais_data_processor.py --datapath path/to/csv_files`
+- To insert data into database in sequence (timestamped file names):
+    - `python3 src/ais_data_processor.py --datapath path/to/csv_files`
+    - this would keep track of the trajectory over multiple files
+- Insert files with random names: `bash insert_csv_data.sh path/to/csv_files`
+    - This processes each file seperately and doesn't keep track of trajectories
-- Insert data in Parallel: `bash run.sh`
+- Insert data in Parallel: `bash insert_csv_directory_parallel.sh path/to/csv_files`
+    - this would keep track of the trajectory over multiple files per each batch

 ## Insert csv file: Compute trajectories and load them into database (single AIS data csv file)
 - Make sure the python environemnt is active and db / docker containers  are running